radicle-dev/radicle.xyz/_guides/seeder.md

 First, we must set the node's default *seeding policy*.

 The seeding policy tells the node which repositories and forks to fetch and offer to the network.
-For public seed nodes, an open seeding policy is often set, such that all data on the network is stored and replicated.
+For public seed nodes, a permissive seeding policy is often set, such that all data on the network is stored and replicated.

 Second, we must set an external address for the node to be reached on the